wp-plugins/nebula-facebook-comments/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Get very social with your social media comments :-).

+You can define the width of the plugin by the provided options panel.
+Although you can define how many comments it shows.

 == Frequently Asked Questions ==

+= Can I change the colors of this plugin? =

+No. The colors are provided by Facebook.
+There is no way to change it.
+The only thing you can choose is a pre-defined color profile.
+For that there will be an option in one of this plugins future releases.

+= Can I define my own width and height for the comment panel? =

+Yes you can.
+There is an option for the width.
+Pleas fill in only the equivalent pixel value.
+E.g. for 250px please fill in 250.
+This plugin (and the social plugin provided by Facebook) doesn't support values like percent (100%) or em (3em).

+= Does the plugin use the language of the country i am from? =

+Good question.
+Yes and no. The plugin uses the language value defined in the wp-config.php where it says e.g. define( 'WPLANG', 'en_US' );.
+So the facebook social plugin will be automatically translatet into english.
+To finally answer the question: If you e.g. live in spain but you have installed WordPress in english (rember the en_US constant), than the Facebook plugin will not be translating to spanish.
+It will use WordPress' "language": english.

 == Screenshots ==